sebaeze/url-shortener/README.md

 Javascript is a very flexible programming language that allows to develop solution really fast.
 Having a big community there are plenty of solutions already created that can be reused and customized in order to support requirement's needs.

+## Lambda

+Lambda is a serverles, Platform as a Service ( PaaS ), that means that it doesn't require compute provisioning.

+Advantages for this requirement:
+- No need to manage infra.
+Focus only on development.
+- Scale up/down based on demand.
+- Easy to integrate with API gateway.
+- Widely used, full of documentation/training available on the web

+## DynamoDB

+Dynamodb provides a serverless solution that speed up the development and scaling of a solution.
+Additionaly, JSON documento databases provides easy integration to Javascript (node.js) code.

+There is one table, indexed by the real URL in uppercase.

 # Frontend

 React.js a well known library, which was created by Meta, for creating web and mobiles user interfaces.
 Ant-Design is used in order to have pre-configured ui components and deal with differents dispositives.

 ![alt text](./diagrams/frontend_overview.drawio.png)

-## Database

-Dynamodb provides a serverless solution that speed up the development and scaling of a solution.
-Additionaly, JSON documento databases provides easy integration to Javascript (node.js) code.

-## Short URL encoding

-Se

 ## Executing locally